pakjiddat/Pakjiddat-Website/src/pages/articles/2020-02-04---Version-Control---Quick-Tips/index.md

 git-filter-repo --path "dir1/dir2" --invert-paths
 ```

-The **path** options specifies the files or folders to include.
+The **path** option specifies the files or folders to include.
 The **invert-paths** option inverts the paths so the end result is that all files and folder except those given by the **path** option are included.
 In this way files and folders can be removed.

 The git-filter-repo supports many other options including removing objects larger than given size and editing commit messages.